creame/joinchat/README.txt

 * Fix CSS transparent background color if only floating button without chatbox.

 = 6.0.4 =
-* Fix some js conflicts in wp-admin if other plugins adds IntTelInput.
+* Fix some js conflicts in wp-admin if other plugins adds IntlTelInput.

 = 6.0.3 =
 * Fix js error with variable product SKU.